From pencils, paper and paints to activity kits, lessons and professional development.

 Workshops for Individuals

-In addition to professional development for schools and districts, RAFT offers workshops for individuals that focus on hands-on teaching techniques that directly support teachers and informal educators in current best practices for education.
+RAFT offers workshops for individuals that focus on current best practices in hands-on education that directly support teachers and informal educators.
 The workshops offered vary in content and skills covered, accommodating a wide range of grades and personal and professional interests.
 Examples of topics covered in our individual workshops include electromagnetism, classroom management, science and math activities, laser engraving, and more!
-These workshops are all hands-on and use various RAFT materials, kits, and other teaching tools to enhance the learning experience.
-Participants leave the workshops with items they make and relevant handouts and supports such as lesson plans and digital resources.
-RAFT workshops earn training hours that can be applied towards continuing education units (CEUs) issued through San Jose State University.
-See below for descriptions of current workshops available to individuals.
-For more information, email Eric Welker (email@example.com)
+These workshops use a variety of RAFT materials, kits, and other teaching tools to enhance the learning experience.
+Participants leave the workshops with items they make and also relevant handouts and supporting documents.
+RAFT workshops earn training hours that can be applied towards continuing education units issued through San Jose State University.
+See below for workshop descriptions.
+For more information, email Eric Welker at firstname.lastname@example.org or call us at 408.451.1420 ext.
+5.

 Classroom Management: Strategies for Hands-On Activities (2 hours)

 Effective classroom management balances student excitement with engagement and ensures that lessons run smoothly, activities are completed on time, and students display positive, respectful behavior.
 Participants in this workshop will engage in hands-on activities designed to demonstrate different engagement structures and physical arrangements that allow students to practice collaboration and communication as well as learn content.
 Discussions, activities, and reflections will include consistently enforced and clearly-set expectations, rules and routines, praise and rewards, and student roles & responsibilities, all necessary elements of a well-run classroom.
-Click button below for sign-up information.
+NO MORE CLASSES AVAILABLE THIS TERM

 Exploring Electromagnetism with Simple Materials (3 hours)

 This workshop presents a series of activities intended to teach the fundamental concepts of electromagnetism.
 Participants will experience hands-on activities focusing on magnetic polarity, magnetic fields induced by electric currents and their effects on magnetic compasses, and much more!
 As participants engage with the activities they will learn important steps in the preparation of the activities for different grades and will also learn and discuss facilitation strategies ideal for certain learners.
 This workshop is a must for those curious about electrical or magnetic phenomena and for those who are looking to add more pizzazz to their science teaching!
-Click button below for sign-up information.July 20
+NO MORE CLASSES AVAILABLE THIS TERM

 Facilitation Strategies for Implementing Design Challenges (3 hours)

 Many teachers are aware of how powerful a good STEAM curriculum can be in developing problem-solving skills.
 One method of creating a quality STEAM curriculum is to include opportunities for students to learn and apply design thinking through challenges that require teamwork and content knowledge from different subject areas.
 This teaches students to focus on the end user, leverages collective expertise, employs empathy, fosters iteration through product testing, and creates valuable solutions that solve real-world problems.
 Workshop participants will learn how to plan and facilitate design challenges by engaging in several mini challenges, discussions, and resource analyses.
 They will learn to use RAFT’s simple template and create their own design challenge to use with students.
-Click button below for sign-up information.July 15
+NO MORE CLASSES AVAILABLE THIS TERM

 Laser Certification Workshop (3 hours)

 Laser cutting machines help to create many customized items by using laser technology to etch, engrave, and cut through a wide variety of materials.
-For example, laser cutters are used to create math manipulatives, puzzles, graphic designs, and more.
+For example, laser cutters are used to create teaching tools, puzzles, graphic designs, and more.
 This beginning course gives participants the knowledge and practice required to safely operate the machine on their own and provides an understanding of the different pieces of hardware and basic design fundamentals through hands-on experience.
 Participants will clean, calibrate, and configure the machine for different tasks and materials and also learn to troubleshoot common issues that can occur during use.
-Click button below for sign-up information.
+NO MORE CLASSES AVAILABLE THIS TERM

 Laser Engraving with the Rotary Fixture (3 hours)

 Laser engraving provides a unique way for people to explore creativity and innovation through designing and processing materials using laser technology.
 This workshop provides training and skills required to use the rotary fixture, which allows users to engrave and mark a variety of cylindrical objects such as wine glasses, mugs, cups, paper tubes, and more!
 Participants will learn how to reserve, install, adjust and calibrate the rotary fixture, load materials for processing, determine graphic placement, and processing jobs.
 Prerequisites: To be eligible to sign up for this workshop you must be a current RAFT member AND be laser certified through our Laser Certification Workshop.
-Click button below for sign-up information.August 31
+THIS CLASS IS FULL

 Makerspace Woodworking (4 hours)

 Makerspaces are places in which people with shared interests can gather to work on projects while sharing ideas, equipment, and knowledge.
 They include a variety of materials, tools, and equipment intended for users to engage in design thinking and explore creativity.
-This workshop focuses on building modular storage and workspace solutions out of wood that are ideal for efficiently operating within a makerspace.
-Participants will learn to use power tools such as drills, drivers, saws, and common woodshop tools (clamps, squares, levels).
+This workshop focuses on building modular storage and work space solutions out of wood that are ideal for efficiently operating within a makerspace.
+Participants will learn to use power tools such as drills, drivers, saws, and common wood shop tools (clamps, squares, levels).
 Other concepts covered include how to create strength in wooden structures, best practices for woodworking safety, and much more!
-Click button below for sign-up information.July 12
+NO MORE CLASSES AVAILABLE THIS TERM

 Math & Science Activities for Preschool (3 hours)

 This workshop will provide the skills and strategies necessary to leverage many science and math RAFT activities in a preschool setting.
 Participants will engage in activities involving rolling objects, light, magnets, foam, containers, and other interesting materials to teach science and math concepts.
 Concerns, challenges, and solutions will be discussed and shared as well as best practices for working with preschool-age children.
 Examples of math and science topics addressed include counting, number sense, patterns, magnetic phenomena, properties of light, pushes and pulls, cause and effect, animal attributes, and scientific investigations.
-Click button below for sign-up information.July 22
+NO MORE CLASSES AVAILABLE THIS TERM

 RAFT Activity Series: Focus on Upper Level Math (3 hours)

 Reusing recyclable materials is the heart of innovation at RAFT.
 Over the years RAFT has created hundreds standards-aligned activities that embrace the creative use of materials.
 They are meant to serve students in a range of grades depending on the objectives of the teacher.
 In this workshop participants will learn how to facilitate several hands-on math activities that focus on upper level (grades 6-12) math topics such as quadratic equations, systems of equations, functions, and more!
 Many of the activities serve as examples of how to apply math concepts in different contexts.
 Participants will be able to modify the activities to address grade-specific standards and learning objectives.
-Click button below for sign-up information.August 1
+NO MORE CLASSES AVAILABLE THIS TERM

 RAFT Activity Series: Focus on Upper Level Science (3 hours)

 Reusing recyclable materials is the heart of innovation at RAFT.
 Over the years RAFT has created hundreds standards-aligned hands-on activities that embrace the creative use of materials.
 They are meant to serve students in a range of grades depending on the objectives of the teacher.
 In this workshop participants will learn how to facilitate a variety of science activities that focus on upper level (grades 6-12) science topics such as conservation of energy, forces and motion, biodiversity, heredity, the solar system and more!
 Participants will be able to modify the activities to address grade-specific standards and learning objectives.
-Click button below for sign-up information.August 2
+NO MORE CLASSES AVAILABLE THIS TERM

 Science Activities for the Non-Scientist (3 hours)

 Are you intrigued by science but also intimidated by it?
 Have you been asked to teach science for the first time but do not have the background?
 Do you want to explore more science topics with your own children?
 Perhaps you need a brief science refresher course.
-Then come and learn how to do simple science activities using common materials such as straws, bottles, magnets, lasers, UV light, dry ice, and much more!
-You will bend laser beams, explore Newton’s Laws, tinker with air pressure, levitate magnets, conduct simple investigations and learn how to do a variety of cool activities that are sure to give kids that “wow” factor.
+Then come and learn how to do simple science activities using common materials such as straws, bottles, magnets, UV light, dry ice, and much more!
+You will explore Newton’s Laws, tinker with air pressure, levitate magnets, conduct simple investigations and learn how to conduct a variety of cool activities that are sure to give kids that “wow” factor.
 Best of all, you will learn the science behind the activities presented.
 This workshop is ideal for K-5 teachers, homeschooling parents, scout leaders, summer or after-school program staff, and anyone interested in making science more accessible to young learners.
-Click button below for sign-up information.August 24
+Available classes: AUGUST 24

 Visit our San Jose location to shop in store!